Launch offer, 50% off your first season for new leagues. See pricing →

 2. Reset your capacity math

-Do not multiply by 1.5 or 2.0.
+Pick a number you can actually deliver on.
 Overpromising capacity you cannot deliver is worse than capping registration.
 A waitlist that converts next season is a customer for life.
 A family that paid you and got put on a team with twenty kids is a family that leaves.

 3. Build a real waitlist with automation